-OVERHEAD CRANE INSPECTION REQUIREMENTS
+OUR ON-SITE OVERHEAD CRANE INSPECTION SERVICES

-Periodic OSHA OVERHEAD CRANE INSPECTION
+OUR PERIODIC OVERHEAD CRANE INSPECTION PROCEDURES

 A visual overhead crane inspection is done by a designated person making records of apparent external conditions to provide the basis of continuing evaluation.
 The designated person shall determine whether conditions found during an inspection constitute a hazard and whether disassembly is required for additional inspection.
 Periodic inspection of overhead cranes is completed annually for normal service and heavy service.
 Cranes with severe service shall be quarterly.